dev-mdsohagmiya/zoomit-zoomstore/README.md

 _Assalamualaikum, dear reviewers, this is a task for the role of Front-End/MERN Developer Intern at ZoomIt.
 I just created a name for this assignment based on the company name, calling it ZoomStore.
 As per the requirements, I have built it using Next.js 15, React, JavaScript, Node.js, and Express.js with modern web technologies.
 Additionally, I have added some extra features for better performance and user experience, such as Global State Management, Real-time Cart Updates, Image Optimization with Cloudinary, Payment Checkout with stripe and comprehensive Admin Panel, which are explained in detail below._ (video coming soon)

+_(Some features are still in development and need improvement in various areas.
+There are also some errors that need to be fixed.
+I was quite busy, which is why I couldn't complete everything perfectly.
+Please don't mind and give me a chance - I will try to make it ready as soon as possible.
+Thank you for your understanding.)_

 [![Watch the Video](./public/docs/youtube.jpg)](https://youtu.be/your-video-id)

 _Click the image to watch the video_